 Winter Fitness and Fun Combined

 From December through February the fresh powdered snowshoe trails surrounding Schroon Lake offer the ideal winter playground for those looking to get up close with nature.
-Book your Schroon Lake accommodations, and enjoy a cozy B&B or Inn to start your snowshoeing journey.
+Book your Schroon Lake accommodations, and enjoy a cozy B&B or Inn to start your snowshoe journey.
 No experience required!

-Schroon Lake has an abundance of great snowshoeing trails.
+Schroon Lake has an abundance of great snowshoe trails.
 From short, level, and flat, to challenging peaks with incredible winter wonderland views, there are plenty of trails to meet that longing for gorgeous winter scenery and that crisp, pine-scented air.

 The Hoffman Notch Wilderness area is a great place to start.
 A popular trek for families and beginners is the Big Pond Trail, which is a manageable three mile Adirondack snowshoe hike lasting about two hours.